flo-crn/flo-crn/README.md

 # 💫 About Me:
-I'm a student in M2 Data Science in Institut Agro Rennes I'm looking for a 6 months internship in Data Science applied to fields such as ecology, environment, health, biology ...
+I'm a student in M2 Data Science in Institut Agro Rennes I'm looking for a Data Scientist position, in the following fields : biology, ecology, environment, health...
 I like to learn and discover new fields

 # 💻 Tech Stack: